tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 As said, this code will [never be executed](https://github.com/tendermint/tendermint/blob/ff0f98892f24aac11e46aeff2b6d2c0ad816701a/mempool/v0/clist_mempool.go#L239) for transactions whose signature is found in the cache.
 Instead of remembering the cached transactions, we could have had a valid/invalit bit per transaction within the cache.
-Currently, transactions themselves do not store such information.
-As we expect this scenario to be unlikely, instead of increasing the footprint of all transactions in the cache, we opted to keep a map of transaction signature if the transaction is in the cache, but is invalid.
+As transactions themselves do not store such information and we expect this scenario to be unlikely, instead of increasing the footprint of all transactions in the cache, we opted to keep a map of transaction signature if the transaction is in the cache, but is invalid.
 Alternatively, the cache could keep two lists, one for valid, and one for invalid transactions.
 This modifies the following pieces of code as follows (this is just a prototype and does not include some obvious sanity checks):